rfmurray/psyc2021/readme.md

 **November 19.**  Test 2
 - covers lecture topics 5 - 8
 - covers Urdan chapters 6 and 7; also chapter 8, pp. 93-94, 105-106
-- covers assigned problems from Kelley and Donnelle; see syllabus
+- covers assigned problems from Kelley and Donnelly; see syllabus

 **November 26.**  Last quiz